How Long Do I Have to Insure a New Car?

 Note that this process may impact your policy's premium, especially if the new vehicle is more expensive than the previous one or carries other additional risks based on the insurer's assessment.

-If you're planning to buy a new insurance policy or switch to a different provider, however, the process can be a bit more complicated:
+If you're planning to buy a new insurance policy or switch to a different provider, however, the process can be a bit more complicated.

 1. Request a quote.
 You can typically get an auto insurance quote online, but some carriers may also allow you to request one over the phone or in person.
-To obtain a quote, you'll typically need to provide some personal information and details about the vehicle so the company can evaluate all risk factors associated with the car and your driving history.
+To obtain a quote, you'll need to provide some personal information and details about the vehicle so the company can evaluate all risk factors associated with the car and your driving history.

 2. Review coverage options.
 Once you provide all of your information, you'll receive a quote based on some suggested coverage options and amounts.
 Take a look at what the insurance company recommends and make adjustments based on your budget and coverage needs for a more accurate quote.
 You can also review the available discounts to see how much you can save.